KatieRyb/ENGL396_Docs_StarsAlign/ConceptualEditsN.md

 # **Introduction**

 This conceptual overview summarizes the most important technical details about ‘Stars Align’, that a game developer would need to know in order to set up their workspace to create it and understand what the project is about.
-A programmer should read this if they are new to the project and want to gain a base understanding of how ‘Stars Align’ is meant to look and operate when it is complete and how it is being developed currently.
+A programmer should read this if they are new to the project and want to gain a base understanding of how ‘Stars Align’ is meant to look and operate when it is complete.

-‘Stars Align’ is currently being developed by one person, Katie Rybakova, as a passion project.
-It is based on escape room games made by companies like Haiku games, and the existentialism of Galactic Cafe’s Stanley Parable.
-Modeled after the funny repetitiveness of movies like Ground Hog Day the game is meant to simulate the same day cycle, yet provide the player with a feeling of progression and new possibilities to explore, despite the small room they are stuck helping in.

-#

-# **Development**

-Due to this game being developed by one person the game is being developed part by part, divided up by puzzles.
-Each week a specific puzzle is researched and it is broken down into its core pieces.
-Example puzzles are also saved and analyzed.
-After about a week the design for the general mechanism by which a puzzle should work is completed and Katie spends about another week actually writing the code and testing it to make sure it works with the rest of the game created thus far.

 #

 # **Parts and Tools**